COVID-19 Information & Resources

 We make every effort to place possible COIVD-19 patients in a private room to reduce the risk of exposure to other patients.
 If there is an exposure at the hospital, the Infection Control Department will reach out to you and notify you of the potential exposure.
 The local health department is conducting contact tracing for any persons in the community who have been potentially exposed to COVID-19.
 If you have been exposed, the health department will notify you.
 Any testing for COVID-19 is completed based on experiencing symptoms, or as a part of pre-op testing.
 If you feel you have symptoms, and would like to be tested, please reach out to your primary care provider.

-Do I have to wait in the ER/Registration area?
 All patients are required to enter through the back (ER Lobby) entrance for further screening prior to entering the building.
 You will need to register for any service you have.
 You can assist us to decrease your wait time by having all of your documentation, insurance cards, and identification ready prior to coming in.
+Patients with COVID symptoms wait in a seperate designated areas than those awaiting other tests/procedures.

 What is the process for my surgical procedure?